We ♥ Condoms & Lube

 Condoms can be great for many people.
 While a lot of people don’t like them, it’s worth knowing about what they can do, and how to use them correctly.
 There are many different condom options out there, and they are very effective and cheap.
 They can be a great choice if you don’t know your partner well.
 They’re also great for making sure one of you doesn’t give the other a sexually transmitted disease (STD) or HIV.
 Condoms are easy to use, come in all kinds of colors and flavors, and it’s pretty easy to find them for free.
 Here are some questions that a lot of people have about them, and the answers.

 What’s good about condoms?

-Condoms are the best way to protect yourself from getting STDs like gonorrhea, chlamydia, syphilis, HIV, herpes, and others.
-While STDs are very common throughout the US and the country, many are highest among gay men and trans people who have sex with cis men.
+Condoms are the best way to protect yourself from getting STIs like gonorrhea, chlamydia, syphilis, HIV, herpes, and others.
+While STIs are very common throughout the US and the country, rates are highest among gay men, gender non-conforming people, and trans people who have sex with cis men.

-The problem is that many times, people who get an STD don’t realize it, and can end up passing it along to their sex partners.
-You can have an STD and not have any symptoms.
-Many STDs are curable, but some aren’t.
+The problem is that many times, people who get an STI don’t realize it, and can end up passing it along to their sex partners.
+You can have an STI and not have any symptoms.
+Many STIs are curable, but some aren’t.
 (The good news is even if you’ve got herpes or HIV, medications can dramatically reduce both their effects and transmission.)
 Condoms (used with water or silicon-based lube to help prevent breakage) can help you protect yourself in situations when you’re not sure if your partner does or doesn’t have an STD.

 If you want to avoid breakage, make sure you’re putting them on correctly.
 For more information, click here.
 And if you only use condoms sometimes, it’s a good idea for HIV-negative people to take PrEP.

 Condoms are easily accessible and affordable and have the extra benefit of reducing the risk of other STD infections.
 When condoms are combined with other HIV-prevention methods—like PrEP and having an undetectable viral load — you get the most protection.

 What if I don’t like condoms?